orajhan/jitsionoke/README.md

 Actually Dush's 10-config script is the most important one to make HPA work since JVB must have unique port to be scaled horizontally by design.

 Prerequisite:
- - Build costomized image with 10-config
+ - Build costomized image with 10-config \n
- Create your oen secret for jitsi app\n
+ Create your oen secret for jitsi app
  - kubectl create secret generic jitsi-config -n jitsi --from-literal=JICOFO_COMPONENT_SECRET=... --from-literal=JICOFO_AUTH_PASSWORD=... --from-literal=JVB_AUTH_PASSWORD=...

 1. Used ingress controller to access Jitsi Meet app in web yaml.